confluentinc/cp-docker-images/docs/security/security.rst

 Docker Security
 ===============

+Confluent Platform supports cluster encryption and authentication, including a mix of authenticated and unauthenticated, and encrypted and non-encrypted clients.
 Using security is optional.
-Confluent Platform supports non-secured clusters and a mix of authenticated, unauthenticated, encrypted, and non-encrypted clients.
 These security features are supported on the Confluent Platform Docker images:

 .. csv-table::
    :header: "Component", "Tests"